pathmodel/pathmodel/README.rst

 No M/Z ratio were given as input so there is no new molecules from M/Z.

+pathmodel_output.svg shows the predicted reactions in blue and the predicted molecules in blue:

 .. table::
    :align: center
    :widths: auto